 Profile: South Sudan army defector Peter Gadet

-BBC Monitoring profiles Gen Peter Gadet, said to be an ally of former South Sudan Vice-President Riek Machar in his conflict with President Salva Kiir.
+Gen Peter Gadet is an ally of former South Sudan Vice-President Riek Machar in his conflict with President Salva Kiir.

-Until recently, Gen Gadet commanded the Sudan People's Liberation Army's (SPLA) 8th Division in northern Jonglei State.
+Until late 2013, Gen Gadet commanded the Sudan People's Liberation Army's (SPLA) 8th Division in northern Jonglei State.
 Reports say he defected from it in early December however and, with troops loyal to him, attacked and took control of military installations in Bor.

 Gen Gadet is believed to be a political and business ally of Mr Machar and both men are ethnic Nuers.

 Gen Gadet has a long and chequered history with the SPLA, the armed wing of the governing Sudan People's Liberation Movement (SPLM).

 He quit and re-joined the organisation several times before South Sudan seceded from Sudan, and has previously supported and been supported by Khartoum in fighting against the SPLA, particularly in Unity State, an oil-producing area which was a bastion for anti-SPLA militia during the two-decade north-south war.